Posterior Inference for Sparse Hierarchical Non-stationary Models: Experiments

 \subsection{One-dimensional synthetic data}

-We consider three simulated datasets with different characteristics.
+We consider three simulated datasets with different signal types.
 The first example (\sfref{fig:simulated_data}a) is a function with smooth parts and edges and is also piecewise constant.
 The second synthetic dataset (\sfref{fig:simulated_data}b) is a damped sine wave function with smooth decaying oscillations.
-The third example corresponds to the {\textit{Bumps}} (\sfref{fig:simulated_data}c) function employed by \cite{donoho1995adapting}, which depicts a signal with pronounced spikes and constant parts.

-In the first simulated dataset, we investigate, empirically, posterior consistency of the estimates with respect to the discretisation scheme.
+The third example corresponds to the {\textit{Bumps}} (\sfref{fig:simulated_data}c) function employed by \citet{donoho1995adapting}, which depicts a signal with pronounced spikes and constant parts.
+In the first dataset, we investigate, empirically, posterior consistency of the estimates with respect to the discretisation scheme.
 The second experiment explores the performance of the sampling schemes for increased sample size and measurement noise.
-The last example examines the performance of the methodology for a different signal type and emphasises the importance of the prior choice.
-In addition, to correct for a possible boundary effect in the estimator, due to perturbations of the prior formed via the SPDE formulation in \eqref{eqn:statSPDE}, we use extension of the domain.
-The results of the experiments are analysed solely for the domain of interest.
+The last example examines emphasises the importance of the prior choice.